matoous/newz/README.md

 Function should be named by method name + underscore + what thay do, e.g.: get_feed_links or post_new_link

+### Things that are persisted in redis and need special care

+* votes (there's load_votes function in scripts in case the votes need to be re-fetched)
+* bans

 ### Instalation

 Minimal requirements: Python3.6 and PostgreSQL